-The proposed redevelopment of Bluesten Park will provide a new community center and multiple outdoor activities, such as, swimming pools, playground, tennis and racquetball courts, multi-purpose and baseball fields.
+The proposed redevelopment of Bluesten Park will provide a new community center operated by the YMCA and multiple outdoor activities, such as, swimming pools, playground, tennis and racquetball courts, multi-purpose and baseball fields.
 In addition, the facility has been designed to not only serve the City, but also, to enhance the SE 1st Avenue Corridor and City Town Center as envisioned by the City's adopted Master Plan.

-Although variances are requested, in staff's opinion, the code modifications are minor in nature and unique to the site.
+Although variances are required, in staff's opinion, the code modifications are minor in nature and unique to the site.
 (R/W width dedication on SE 1st Avenue, a reduction of the landscaped buffer on SE 7th Street, the number of credited trees and signage).
 Also, as stated previously, the Code's Open Space zoning regulations recognize that applying broad general regulations to parks does not ensure efficient functioning and effective public service.
 Therefore, the requested variances are necessary to more efficiently accommodate the various activities proposed for this park and meet the public's need.
+As a result, staff recommends the City Commission approve the requested variances.

-In furtherance of the Comprehensive Plan, Zoning and Land Development Code and other applicable City provisions; and based upon the finding of facts contained herein, Staff recommends the Planning and Zoning Board recommend APPROVAL of the Major Development and Variance applications to the City Commission subject to the following conditions of approval:
+In furtherance of the Comprehensive Plan, Zoning and Land Development Code and other applicable City provisions; and based upon the finding of facts contained herein, Staff recommends the City Commission approve the Major Development and Variance applications subject to the following conditions:

 - 1. Payment of the City's water impact fee. - 2.
 Payment of the City's sewer impact fee. - 3.
 Payment of the City's transportation mitigation cost. - 4.
 Payment towards upgrades to the affected sewer system Lift Stations Number 7 and 8. - 5.
 Designate 5% of on-street parking as ADA if feasible, as determined by the project's engineer of record. - 6.
-The Right-of-Way Vacation application for the portion of Old Federal Highway within the boundary of the proposed Park shall be processed and approved by the City Commission prior to the issuance of a building permit for any structure within said R/W. - 7.
+The Right-of-Way Vacation application for the portion of Old Federal Highway within the boundary of the proposed Park shall be processed and approved by the City Commission prior to the issuance of a building permit for any building structure within said R/W. - 7.
 The monument sign at the intersection of SE 1st Avenue and SE 5th Street shall be setback to meet the vision clearance requirement of Section 32-606(d). - 8.
-Provide right -of -way dedications in a form acceptable to the City Attorney as follows: - a) 40 feet R/W on SE 1st Avenue. - b) 30 feet R/W dedication on 7th Avenue between SE 1st Avenue and SE 2nd Avenue. - c) 10 feet R/W dedication on 7th Street between Old Federal Hwy and SE 4th Avenue. . - d) 15 feet dedication on 5th Street. - e) 25 feet R/W dedication on east property line between SE 5th Street and SE 7th Street for SE 4th Avenue extension. - 9.
-The Project shall be designed and constructed to comply with Section 32-787 (k) and obtain a Green Building certification from a recognized environmental agency.
+Provide right -of -way dedications in a form acceptable to the City Attorney as follows: - a) 40 feet R/W on SE 1st Avenue. - b) 30 feet R/W dedication on 7th Avenue between SE 1st Avenue and SE 2nd Avenue. - c) 10 feet R/W dedication on 7th Street between Old Federal Hwy and SE 4th Avenue. - d) 15 feet dedication on 5th Street. - e) 25 feet R/W dedication on east property line between SE 5th Street and SE 7th Street for SE 4th Avenue extension. - 9.
+The Project shall be designed and constructed to comply with Section 32-787 (k) and obtain a Green Building certification from a recognized environmental agency; in this case, LEED Silver certification.